 How Dental Implants Work

-Our dentists know thatare far more beneficial than other forms of dental reconstruction.
-Comprised of titanium rods that bond with the natural bone in the jaw, are stronger and support the teeth and the bite.
+Our dentists know that dental implants are far more beneficial than other forms of dental reconstruction.
+They’re composed of titanium rods that bond with the natural bone in the jaw making them stronger and more supportive of the teeth and the bite.

-The implant is firmly rooted onto the jawbone, in the same way that a tooth is bonded through the tooth’s roots.
+The is firmly rooted onto the jawbone, in the same way, that a tooth is bonded through its roots.
 This keeps the implant stable and secure, much like a real tooth, so it doesn’t move under pressure.
 It enables the jaw and teeth to move and bite down properly.

 Diet After the Dental Implant Procedure

 You’ll need to eat soft foods while you recover from the dental implant procedure.
-That way, your mouth and jaw will have a chance to heal.
+That way, your mouth, and jaw will have time to heal.
 Stay away from foods that are sticky and/or hard to chew in the meantime.
 Once you fully recover from the dental implant procedure, you’ll be able to eat whatever you want.

 Ask our dentists about getting dental implants and begin enjoying all the foods you’ve been missing.
 Our dental implant dentists will be able to determine whether or not you’re a candidate for the procedure.